Ochiai-Lab/STREAMING-tag/README.md

 3. Click on Lunch in "VS code".
 <img src="https://user-images.githubusercontent.com/111980616/186648748-e1bbd828-ab62-4b6b-b40d-63b65d05bc7d.png" width="200px">

 4. VS code will start up.
-Drag the Jupyter notebook file (STtag_analysis.ipynb) to VS code.
-The file is located in the "jupyter" folder of the above download folder.
+Drag the Jupyter notebook file ([STtag_analysis.ipynb](https://github.com/Ochiai-Lab/STREAMING-tag/blob/main/jupyter/STtag_analysis.ipynb)) to VS code.
+This file is located in the "jupyter" folder in the folder downloaded from this github page.

 5. Click on the upper right corner where it says \"base(Python 3.9.12)\" or something similar and select STtag_analysis from the list of environments displayed at the top.